 12) Sweat and stretch sessions with F45

-If you've ever grunted your way through an F45 class before, then you'll know they aren't for the faint-hearted and use an array of different equipment (see how one Cosmopolitan staffer lost 7% of her body fat in 8 weeks by giving them a go).
-Luckily, the leading fitness brand have now adapted a tonne of their workouts to be body weighted for an at-home audience too, (while keeping some that require weights etc., should that be more your bag).
+If you've ever grunted your way through an F45 class before, then you'll know they're pretty full on and use an array of different equipment (see how one Cosmopolitan staffer lost 7% of her body fat in 8 weeks by giving them a go).
+Luckily, the leading fitness brand have now adapted a tonne of their workouts to be body weighted for an at-home audience too, (while keeping some that require weights etc., should that be your preference).
 They also offer recovery and stretching sessions, plus a meal delivery service too.

 Download the F45 Challenge app or visit the F45 Challenge website.
 N.B.
 To join you'll need to be an F45 studio member, the app and site can connect you with your local one.
 Prices are from £20 a week but vary depending on the studio.